-- Director for Human Resources (Jake Wood), if it concerns someone on Bethlehem Baptist Church's support staff. - Lead Pastor for Pastor for Preaching & Vision (Kenny Stokes), if it concerns someone on Bethlehem Baptist Church's pastoral staff. - Bethlehem College and Seminary Academic Dean (Brian Tabb), if it concerns someone on the Bethlehem College and Seminary staff. - Bethlehem Baptist Church's Director for Properties (Christian Hunt), if it concerns someone on Bethlehem Baptist Church's building staff. - A Bethlehem Baptist Church elder if the issue is with another Bethlehem Baptist Church member.
+- Bethlehem College and Seminary Academic Dean (Zach Howard), if it concerns someone on the Bethlehem College and Seminary staff. - Administrator for Human Resources (Caleece Myrhe), if it concerns someone on Bethlehem Baptist Church's support staff. - Pastor for Preaching & Vision (Kenny Stokes), if it concerns someone on Bethlehem Baptist Church's pastoral staff. - Bethlehem Baptist Church's Director for Properties (Christian Hunt), if it concerns someone on Bethlehem Baptist Church's building staff. - A Bethlehem Baptist Church elder if the issue is with another Bethlehem Baptist Church member.